BMW Transmission Problems Explained

 If a drive moderately error message pops up on your BMW, one of the first steps is to check the transmission fluid level.
 If the transmission level is low, your BMW transmission can go into limp mode to protect the transmission.

 - Drive your BMW for fifteen minutes to warm up the automatic transmission oil.
 Make sure to allow the transmission to shift through all the gears.
-Transition fluid temperature should reach around 100 degrees F. during this driving cycle.
+During this driving cycle, the transition fluid temperature should reach around 100 degrees F.

 - Park the BMW on a level surface or lift it on a lift.